subsquid/docs/docs/evm-indexing/configuration/evm-logs.md

 # EVM logs

 :::warning
-Processor data subscription methods guarantee that all data matching their filters will be retrieved, but for technical reasons non-matching data may be added to the [batch context iterables](/evm-indexing/context-interfaces).
+Processor data subscription methods guarantee that all data matching their data requests will be retrieved, but for technical reasons non-matching data may be added to the [batch context iterables](/evm-indexing/context-interfaces).
 As such, it is important to always filter the data within the batch handler.
 :::

 #### `addLog(options)` {#add-log}